Random Dynamics of Transcendental Functions: Transcendental random systems

-are called the random Julia sets.
+respectively form open random and closed random sets in the sense of Crauel (see \cite{Cra02}) as defined in Section~\ref{subs_random_obs_and_meas}.
+This however is not important at the moment.
 Sometimes, they will be also be denoted by $\J(f_x)$, $x\in X$.
 We impose the following normalization which mainly signifies that the Julia set does not accumulate at infinity.
 Here and throughout the whole paper we will use the notation